snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Created Amazon RDS Account and configured MYSQL database.

 Made syntax changes to few tables in MYSQL.

+Shared the centralised database access to all the team members where each team member can perform their tasks independently.
+Helping team in designing the Menu master page.